Interaction in Diagram Component

 The Flip is performed to give the mirrored image of the original element.

-For more information about the connector flip, refer to Connector Flip.
+For more information, refer to Connector Flip.